Last Updated on 7 April, 2022 by Samuelsson

-In fact, evidence suggests that from 1988 to 2008, the optimal lookback period for a momentum strategy for a portfolio of equities and bond funds was 12 months; however, from 2008 to 2019, the same equity-bond fund portfolio performed better with a 3-month or 6-month lookback period.
+In fact, evidence suggests that from 1988 to 2008, the optimal lookback period for a momentum strategy for a portfolio of bonds and equities funds was 12 months; however, from 2008 to 2019, the same equity-bond fund portfolio performed better with a 3-month or 6-month lookback period.

 What is the best lookback period?